 From Pyrotechnics to LSR

 Well, there are definitely plenty of gurus in the field of liquid silicone rubber.
-And by that I mean that all of the development and success of this product line are built on a foundation of interdepartmental teamwork.
+And by that I mean that all of the development work and success of this product line are built on a foundation of interdepartmental teamwork.
 In my current role, I’m involved more in commercial and global marketing, and serve as an interface to the supply chain.
 But getting back to your question – what makes LSR so special is its workability in LSR injection molding, along with the terrific final properties of silicones: thermal stability, pigmentability, short cycle times, and the ability to perform delicate molding operations.

 One of the potentially most powerful materials is definitely the group of self-adhesive liquid silicone rubber products, because they add interesting features when used as the soft component in combinations of hard and soft materials.